mahaputrailhamawal/PacMail/README.md

 ## 3. Create CI/CD Pipeline

-Setelah kita sudah mempersiapkan server yang akan digunakan untuk mendeploy aplokasi, langkah selanjutnya kita akan membuat CI/CD Pipeline dengan menggunakan GitHub Actions untuk melakukan otomatisasi.
+After we have prepared the server that will be used to deploy the application, the next step we will create a CI/CD Pipeline using GitHub Actions to automate.

 ### 1. Preparation